116th Air Refueling Squadron: Global War on Terrorism

 After the 11 September 2001 attacks, the squadron began refueling flights supporting Operation Noble Eagle almost immediately.
 In 2002 a new digital navigation system, called Pacer CRAG, was added to the aircraft and crews trained to function without a navigator.
 Members of the 116th also joined the thousands of Guard and Reserve forces called up to deploy all over the world in support of America's "War on Terror."

-When the first Guard KC-135 R-model landed on Fairchild AFB in January 2003, with its new engines, it became the 40th different airplane the 116th pilots had flown since it was created back in 1924.
+When the first Guard KC-135 R-model landed at Fairchild in January 2003, with its new engines, it became the 40th different airplane the 116th pilots had flown since it was created back in 1924.
 Each one of the four engines of the KC-135R produces over 21,000 pounds of thrust.
 The unit's first plane, the JN-6-A2 "Jenny," had a wooden body covered in fabric and only weighed 1,430 pounds.

 At the time President George W. Bush ordered coalition military units into Iraq during Operation Iraqi Freedom in March 2003, the 116th was in a training status to transition into the R model KC-135.
 Since then the 116th has supported continuous deployments including antiterrorism efforts abroad under Operation Enduring Freedom and air refueling missions over the US for homeland defense flights under Operation Noble Eagle.

-During a banquet ceremony in July 2003, the 141st Air Refueling Wing accepted the coveted Solano Trophy marking the wing as the best Air National Guard unit in the 15th Air Force.
+During a banquet ceremony in July 2003, the 141st Air Refueling Wing accepted the coveted Solano Trophy marking the wing as the best Air National Guard unit in the Fifteenth Air Force.

 Overseas deployments and homeland security refueling missions have dominated the tasking landscape for the squadron since 2004.

-Base Realignment and Closure, (BRAC) 2005
+Base realignment and closure (BRAC) 2005

 In response to the Congress-mandated 2005 Base Realignment and Closure process, the last of the KC-135 Stratotankers belonging to the 141st Air Refueling Wing were redirected to Iowa, and as of 1 October 2007 116th crew members now share aircraft with the active duty 92d Air Refueling Wing.

-Today, 116th crews still deploy around the world to fulfill Air Expeditionary Force commitments much the same as during the First World War.
+Today, 116th crews still deploy around the world to fulfill Air Expeditionary Force commitments.